 History of grapes growing on the ranch dates back to the 1860’s.
 Bruce has a number of important documents relating to the property including an 1885 document that was filled out in pencil by Morgan Whitton, prior owner of the property.
 One note catches the eye when reviewing this particular document – in pencil at the top of the paper, Mr. Whitton has simply written “12 acres, good vineyards“.

 The 2014 Vine Hill Ranch Cabernet Sauvignon is noticeably dark purple/red in the glass.
 One certainly notices the dark color but more so the aromas.
 These are generous and rich aromatics; a bowl of ripe blackberries, mocha, brown chocolate even a mineral note.
 As it breathes it shows more of a floral component – perhaps dried rose petals.
 The palate is voluptuous, layered yet supple in its feel.
 Flavors of ripe plum, black cherry and blackberry show.
-The slightly earthy and chewy tannins are soft spoken – loud enough to let you know they are there but smooth enough to not detract from it’s enjoyment.
-Bruce calls the 2014 a sleeper vintage after the well regarded 2012 vintage and the more showy 2013 vintage.
+The slightly earthy and chewy tannins are soft spoken but loud enough to let you know they are there but smooth enough to not detract from it’s enjoyment in its youth.
+Bruce calls the 2014 a sleeper vintage after the well regarded 2012 vintage and certainly the more showy 2013 vintage.

 Despite a lengthy history in the valley and the valuable contributions to the industry that the Phillips have made from a farming perspective, their wines tend to be under the radar – and we suspect that is by design and also fits the personality of the family – preferring to stay more in the background – simply letting their remarkable terroir speak for itself.